senseye-inc/senseye-react-native-sdk/example/README.md

 yarn ios
 ```

-Modify `/example/src/App.tsx` to render other experiment tasks such as Calibration, Nystagmus, PLR, and so on.
+The "Full Demo" can be modified to run a custom series of experiment tasks (Calibration, Nystagmus, PLR, etc.) by making changes inside `/example/src/screens/FullDemoScreen.tsx`.